SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Looking_up_a_catalog_item.md

 # Looking up an item in the Catalog

-When you open up the Catalog module, a search box is displayed.
+When you open up the Catalog, a search box is displayed.

 1. In the search box, enter (part of) the name of the item you are looking for (e.g. a connector, a package, etc.).